-Become an Educator for the Building Envelope Consulting Community
+Become an Educator for the Building Enclosure Consulting Community

-Interface is a vital source of information for building envelope and waterproofing specifiers.
-The acclaimed journal of RCI is distributed to over 3500 readers 11 times per year.
+Interface is a vital source of information for building enclosure and waterproofing specifiers.
+The acclaimed journal of IIBEC is distributed to over 3500 readers 11 times per year.

-Read the RCI Interface Editorial Submissions Guide to learn more about important deadlines and the technical paper submittal process.
+Read the IIBECInterface Editorial Submissions Guide to learn more about important deadlines and the technical paper submittal process.

 Refer inquiries, ideas, and article submissions to the association’s Director of Publications.